QCD Scattering Amplitudes and Prescriptive Unitarity

+coming from the leading singularity of the box-triangle integral with two-mass-easy kinematics.
+The second and third groups of letters are genuine two-loop letters.
+For illustration purposes, we represent the two cuts from the double-triangle and box-triangle topologies in Fig.~\ref{fig:missedsing}, whose leading Landau singularities give $r_3$ and $W_{52}$, respectively.
+Each of the cuts is evaluated in $\ell_i\to\infty$, and thus both of them should be viewed as composite leading cuts \cite{Arkani-Hamed:2010pyv}.
+It is easy to see that the double-triangle cut has NMHV helicity counting, hence cannot contribute to our results.
+The box-triangle cut, on the other hand, has MHV helicity counting and thus it should naively contribute.
+From this cut and its corresponding on-shell diagrams, we find prefactors present in the final result.
+Therefore, one cannot exclude the possibility that the orbit from $W_{52}$ yields a contribution to some MHV sectors on the basis of a cut analysis.

-By considering dihedral permutations of the bootstrapped results, we identify the complete set of symbol letters appearing in the maximally-transcendental part of the MHV gluonic QCD hard functions.
-Our main finding is that this symbol alphabet coincides with the set of 137 letters that have appeared in previous six-point two-loop gauge-theory calculations \cite{Carrolo:2025pue,Chicherin:2025cua,Carrolo:2025agz}.
-This reduces the alphabet from 167 symbol letters present in the finite parts of six-point two-loop Feynman integrals.
-As discussed in Section~\ref{sec: Prescriptive unitarity integral}, the transcendental functions contributing to the hard functions have a clear origin in prescriptive unitarity integrals.
+However, as discussed in Section~\ref{sec: Prescriptive unitarity integral}, the transcendental functions contributing to the hard functions have a clear origin in prescriptive unitarity integrals.
 This observation suggests that hard functions for quark scattering should likewise be closely related to prescriptive integrals, albeit with different prefactors.
-These results strongly indicate that, for any six-parton two-loop massless MHV scattering process in QCD, the underlying symbol alphabet is universally given by these 137 letters.
+These results strongly indicate that, for any six-parton two-loop massless MHV scattering process in QCD, the underlying symbol alphabet is still universally given by these 137 letters.
 We expect that a more systematic study of the six-parton scattering amplitudes, including contributions of non-maximal transcendentality, will further confirm this conjecture.